greg-js/arch-wiki-md-repo/wiki/_content/english/Dell XPS 13 (2015).md

 ### rfkill issues with Broadcom wireless

-With kernel 4.4 and Broadcom WiFi card, the wireless switch has no effect except freezing the pointer in the KDE desktop (to unfreeze it switch to another virtual console and back).
+With kernel 4.4 and Broadcom WiFi card, the wireless switch has no effect except freezing the pointer in the KDE desktop.
+To unfreeze it, switch to another virtual console and back.

-With lower kernel versions it switches the wireless card on/off at the hardware level, but the Broadcom driver does not not react to it properly: it does not realise the card is off, and only sees a lost connection.
+With lower kernel versions, it switches the wireless card on/off at the hardware level, but the Broadcom driver does not not react to it properly: it does not realise the card is off, and only sees a lost connection.
 It then fails to recover when the card is switched back on.
 You can work-around this issue by switching WiFi off and on again in the NetworkManager applet or by setting `/sys/class/rfkill/rfkill0/state` to 0 and then 1\.
 Alternatively, you can disable the "Wireless Switch" control in the firmware setup.

 ### EFISTUB does not boot

 As of version A07, the BIOS does not pass any boot parameters to the kernel.
 Use a [UEFI boot loader](/index.php/Boot_loaders#UEFI-only_boot_loaders "Boot loaders") instead. [systemd-boot](/index.php/Systemd-boot "Systemd-boot") works with current kernels.

-### Repeating keys issue

-BIOS A07 should fix this.

 ### Random kernel hangs at boot